amelia-rajaram/R/README.md

 ## Overview
 This project represents my Economics Capstone, where our team conducted a regression analysis to understand the infrastructure spending differences within the United States.
 Specifically, I worked on the median age and average temperature variables using R to provide informed recommendations and policy decisions.

-## Dataset and forecasts on infrastructure spending.i
+## Dataset and forecasts on infrastructure spending
 The dataset used in this project is derived from the US Bank and the Census Bureau.
 Some of the key variables analyzed include:

 - Median Age